cyberman54/ESP32-Paxcounter/README.md

 # Credits

 Thanks to
+- [Oliver Brandmüller](https://github.com/spmrider) for idea and initial setup of this project
 - [Charles Hallard](https://github.com/hallard) for major code contributions to this project
 - [robbi5](https://github.com/robbi5) for the payload converter